top of page

 • LinkedIn

-Massimo is Professor of Computer Science at the University of Padua, Research Scientist at MIT’s Computer Science and Artificial Intelligence Laboratory (CSAIL) in the World Wide Web Consortium (W3C), and Chief Technology Officer of Atomium Culture, the Permanent Platform for European Excellence.
-In July 2004, he was awarded the TR35 prize by MIT Technology Review (the best 35 researchers in the world under the age of 35).
+Massimo is a Professor of Computer Science at the University of Padua, a Research Scientist at MIT’s Computer Science and Artificial Intelligence Laboratory (CSAIL) within the World Wide Web Consortium (W3C), and the Chief Technology Officer of Atomium Culture, the Permanent Platform for European Excellence.
+In July 2004, he was honored with the TR35 prize by MIT Technology Review as one of the 35 top researchers in the world under the age of 35.

 massimo.png